jonahschlie/mini-gpt/README.md

 The table shows that the optimal number of BPE merges (**k**) is around **22,000** before generalization from the training dataset to the test dataset begins to degrade.

-We can already observe that the generalization ratio exceeds **1.0** as early as **k = 4,000**, which means that not all tokens learned from the training data transfer perfectly to the test data.
+One can already observe that the generalization ratio exceeds **1.0** as early as **k = 4,000**, which means that not all tokens learned from the training data transfer perfectly to the test data.
 However, the **score** continues to improve because the test dataset’s **Tokens per Word (TPW)** decreases significantly, which compensates for the slight loss in generalization, exactly as described by the scoring function.

 Only beyond **k > 22,000** does this trend reverse: too many tokens are specialized to the training data and cannot be applied effectively to the test data, resulting in no further score improvements.
 At this point, the training TPW (1.0458) indicates that BPE has effectively learned nearly every individual word in the training corpus.
 Consequently, the algorithm stops after three consecutive iterations without improvement and sets **k = 22,000** as the optimal value with respect to generalization.

-We are fully aware that such a high **k** is unusual for a corpus of this size, and it is primarily due to the strong stylistic consistency and limited vocabulary variance across Shakespeare’s texts.
-For this reason, we repeated the experiment with a modern corpus as the test dataset to see how far the tokenizer could generalize to contemporary language.
+I am fully aware that such a high **k** is unusual for a corpus of this size, and it is primarily due to the strong stylistic consistency and limited vocabulary variance across Shakespeare’s texts.
+For this reason, I repeated the experiment with a modern corpus as the test dataset to see how far the tokenizer could generalize to contemporary language.
 It is important to note that, in practice, one would not use Shakespearean text when building a language model intended exclusively for

 **2. Generalization Loss on Modern English (WikiText-2)** <br>
-Secondly, we repeated the same experiment using a **modern English dataset (WikiText-2)** as the test set.
+Secondly, I repeated the same experiment using a **modern English dataset (WikiText-2)** as the test set.

-Here, we expected the **critical value of k (where generalization is lost)** to be much lower.
+Here, I expected the **critical value of k (where generalization is lost)** to be much lower.
 The reason is that a tokenizer trained on Shakespearean English would produce tokens specialized for older language constructs, making it less effective on modern English text.

 Results for this experiment are shown in the table below.